markklt77/Python-Group-Project/README.md

 ### Hosting
 Render

-# To-dos/future features
-* I would want to add a post feature for brands and categories so that when a user doesn't see the brand/category that matches their drink they are able to select a different option that will allow them to add a new brand/category to make their post for.
-* I want to allow the updating a post feature to be able to update the image being stored in aws.
-* The home page will show the 6 most recent posts, but I also want to add a filter that allows the user to search for: oldest posts, highest and lowest rating drinks.

 # Endpoints
 All patch, posts and deletes have @login_required and/or flask_login's current_user associated with them for proper authentication that the user is in fact the owner of the post or review and that there is a user.